 Arriving by car is possible, too.
 Park your car at Tronchetto and use the people mover and the Vaporetto to get to your hotel.
 The parking garage closer to the center is San Marco at Piazzale Roma.
 Tronchetto is the cheaper option (21 Euro per day) but most of the hotels have agreements with the parking lots and you’ll get 20% off.

 Here’s your city map of Venice which gives you an overview of the different districts.
 Cannaregio in the North of the city with its main tourist road Strada Nova has some very quiet corners as well as beautiful bridges and canals which I strongly recommend you to explore.
 San Polo is the district southwest of the Canale Grande.
 It houses the Rialto Bridge and the fish market.
 San Marco is a conglomerate of fascinating architecture: Doge’s Palace, San Marco Square, Bridge of Sighs, the Opera building just to name a few.
 Dorsoduro shows the real Venice and is less crowded than San Marco or San Polo.
 You’ll find the beautiful Accademia Bridge (March 2018: currently under construction) or the Peggy Guggenheim Collection there.
 Castello is a large district and quite diverse.
-You’ll find packed spots such as the Riva degli Schiavoni as well as residential areas in the East.
+You’ll find spots packed with people such as the Riva degli Schiavoni as well as residential areas in the East.

 Once you made it to Venice, you’ve got several options to make it through the jungle of little alleyways and canals.
 Here’s your Venice travel guide within the city:

 - The cheapest way is by foot.
 It takes you about 45 minutes to walk from the North to the South and about 1 hour from West to East.
 Be sure to get lost quite a few times, so please don’t take these time specifications too seriously.

 - A way of giving your feet a break is to use the local public water buses (called Vaporetto).
-They are very easy to use within the island of Venice and to get to the surrounding islands such as Murano or Burano.
+They are very easy to use on the island of Venice and to get to the surrounding islands such as Murano or Burano.
 A single ride is at 7,50 Euro, a 24h pass at 20 Euro, 48 hours 30 Euro.
 Bonus point for the Vaporetto people: if they see you approaching the boat, they wait for you and don’t speed off and let you wave behind.
 Vienna bus and tram drivers, I hope you read this…

 - The nobler way of getting around in the lagoon is by water taxi.
 The prices are quite premium and you might pay 50 to 70 Euro for just a short way within the city.
 From the airport to your hotel the price can be way higher than 100 Euro.
 Be aware that water taxis do not drive along narrow canals.
 The upside of a water taxi, however, is that you can find plenty of them all along the Canale Grande.